 As we can see, the protocol uses the time period from lastConfig to the present to calculate the released amount.
 However, consider a scenario where the start time is set in the future.

-protocol assume start time is equal to the configuration time.
+root cause protocol assume start time is equal to the configuration time.

 2.Expired maturities longer than FixedLib.INTERVAL with unaccrued earnings may be arbitraged and/or might lead to significant bad debt creation